 As an electrical contractor, IES uses construction accounting conventions as prescribed under GAAP accounting.
 The primary issue surrounding construction accounting is recognition of revenue from longer-term construction contracts.
 With longer-term fixed-price contracts, contractors generally use the percentage of completion method of accounting.
 This method requires companies to estimate the percentage of a project that it has completed work on.
-There are several acceptable methods for determining percentage of completion such as: the ratio of costs incurred to date to the total expected costs at completion, the ratio of labor hours or dollars incurred to date to the total expected labor hours or dollars at completion, or any other rationale and systematic method.
-IES uses the ratio of costs incurred to date to the systematic method.
-Its uses the ratio of costs incurred to date to the total expected costs at completion to estimate percentage of completion.
+There are several acceptable methods for determining percentage of completion such as: the ratio of costs incurred to date to the total expected costs at completion, or any other rationale and systematic method.
+IES uses the ratio of costs incurred to date to the total expected costs at completion to estimate percentage of completion.
 Generally, if 40% of a project's cost has been incurred over a 6 month period then the company should recognize 40% of the revenues and 40% of the profits related to the project.
 The primary issue in percentage of completion accounting is the use of estimates for total costs at completion.
 If estimates change during a project, the impact of the change in profitability is recognized in the period in which the estimate is changed.
-The following example illustrates how changes in estimates can impact the profitability across poriods. impact the profitability across periods.
+The following example illustrates how changes in estimates can impact the profitability across periods.